Rebecca-Calhoun/Super_Bowl/README.md

-# SAS Projects: Forecasting & Classification
+# SAS Projects: Graduate Work

 Welcome to my collection of SAS-based analytics projects!
 These scripts demonstrate statistical modeling techniques used for forecasting, classification, and time series analysis.
 All code was developed as part of my graduate coursework in Data Analytics.
 ## Project Overview

 ### 1. `Super_Bowl.sas`
 - Implements Logistic Regression to forecast AFC and NFC winners—predicting the teams most likely to play in the upcoming Super Bowl.
-- Includes stepwise selection (entry/stay criteria = 0.3), AIC-based model comparison, and Firth correction to address convergence issues in small or imbalanced samples..
+- Includes stepwise selection (entry/stay criteria = 0.3), AIC-based model comparison, and Firth correction to address convergence issues in small or imbalanced samples.